Save more than 50% on OzempicGet started for free

 It’s crucial to monitor your body’s response to dose changes and reach out to your practitioner right away if you’re feeling any side effects that are disrupting your regular routine.
 Remember that if you’re experiencing any side effects at all, you should avoid increasing your dose (even if you’re not seeing adequate results) and check in with your healthcare practitioner instead.
 They’re available through chat to talk through any questions or concerns you might have.

-If you’re experiencing severe side effects or require immediate support, please seek in-person care or visit your closest emergency department.
+If you’re experiencing severe or persistent side effects or require immediate support, please seek in-person care or visit your closest emergency department.

 This information does not replace medical advice.
 Any questions you have about your treatment are best discussed directly with your healthcare practitioner.